Aditi-Tomar/MP_sahab/DEPLOYMENT.md

 - Run `python manage.py collectstatic` during build
 - Static files will be served from `/static/`

-### 6. Media Files
+### 6. Media Files (Render Persistent Disk)
-For production, consider using:
-- AWS S3 for media file storage (recommended)
-- Or configure Render's persistent disk for media files
+- Media files are stored on Render's persistent disk
+- Path: `/opt/render/project/src/media`
+- Media files are included in Git for initial deployment
+- New uploads will be saved to Render's persistent storage
+- Media files persist between deployments

 ### 7. Database (AWS RDS)
 - Your app is already configured to use AWS RDS MySQL